That time Brian Hickey tried to do a nice story on East Falls’ painted shamrock…

 Read all about it on PhillyVoice.com, where Brian does not hold his frustration back.
 He also shares real admiration for the spirit behind this colorful gesture enduring over half a century in the Falls.
 Who’s and how’s aside, there’s still a lovely takeaway: What started out as a childish prank has turned into heart-felt memorial for friends & family now gone.

 Perhaps one day neighborhood businesses & residents could support a campaign to embed a brick shamrock permanently into the asphalt at Ridge and Midvale?

 East Falls historically has skewed Irish, after all — from the glassblowers working in our Mills since colonial times, to maids and nannies serving the 19th Century mansions & estates along Schoolhouse and Wissahickon.

 Something tells us St. Bridget would approve.
 Happy St. Patrick’s Day, East Falls!

-PS: 2017’s SHAMROCK HAS BEEN PAINTED!
+2017’s SHAMROCK HAS BEEN PAINTED!
 Read Brian’s post on this year’s covert operation, with pics & video…